 All products featured on Vogue are independently selected by our editors.
 However, when you buy something through our retail links, we may earn an affiliate commission.

-As we refocus our wardrobes and prepare – however tentatively – for life post-pandemic, frames that will last us for season after season are the new styles to covet.
+As we refocus our wardrobes and prepare for some summer sun, frames that will last us season after season are the new styles to covet.
 Gone are the days of spending on trend-driven eyewear; instead, we’re leaning towards classic, timeless shapes.
-With this in mind, these are the top five styles we’ve hand-picked to become part of your staple eyewear wardrobe.
+With this in mind, these are the five staple styles we’ve hand-picked to become part of our eyewear wardrobe.

 When it comes to out-and-out glamour shades, go big or go home.
 Made popular by the likes of François Pinton, Pierre Cardin and Christian Dior, these shades are emblematic of the flamboyance of the 1960s and the playfulness of the 1970s and synonymous with their most famous fan, Jackie Kennedy Onassis.
 With their enormous frames, oversized sunglasses are an excellent choice for people watching or flying under the radar.
 These days, the place to buy your outsize shades is undoubtedly Gucci, where Alessandro Michele makes them in all manner of colours and designs.